-To help you celebrate St. Patrick’s Day, serve Colcannon on a side of Corned Beef and make some Bailey’s Cream Puffs for dessert.
+To help you celebrate St. Patrick’s Day, serve Colcannon on a side of Corned Beef and make some Irish Tea Cake for dessert.

 What is Colcannon?
 Colcannon is a traditional Irish potato and cabbage dish.
-Traditionally, it is a very simple dish that includes mashed potatoes made with a hearty addition of butter and milk.
-Mashed potatoes are mixed with sauteed cabbage and onions.
-The dish is simply seasoned with salt and pepper.
+Traditionally, it is a very simple dish that includes fluffy mashed potatoes made with a hearty addition of butter and milk.
+Then, you mix the mashed potatoes with fried cabbage and onions.
+The seasoning is simple, just salt and pepper.

 Cál ceannann is where the dish got it’s name, which means “white headed cabbage.”
 Cabbage and potatoes are commonly grown vegetables in Ireland and that’s why many Irish dishes feature both.